Tools and Materials

 Finish Nailers

-Designed for detailed work like attaching trim, moulding or cabinetry.
-Finish nailers use medium-sized
+These are designed for detailed work like attaching trim, moulding or cabinetry.
+Finish nailers use medium-sized nails that leave minimal marks, providing a clean, polished look.

 Brad Nailers